 With helpful diagrams, illustrations, and sidebars, Guide to Making Fire without Matches is the ultimate reference book for learning about an essential element.

-With directions, helpful appendices, checklists, and general guidance to getting prepped, this book will get you away from panic and straight to safety. | As consumerism and a meat-heavy, processed diet become the norm and the world's population continues to grow at an exponential rate, more and more people are looking toward a more sustainable path for food.
+| As consumerism and a meat-heavy, processed diet become the norm and the world's population continues to grow at an exponential rate, more and more people are looking toward a more sustainable path for food.
 Authors Douglas Boudreau and Mykel Hawke believe that the future of food lies in the wild foods of times spanning back to before the mass-agriculture system of today.

 People have become distanced from the very systems that provide their food, and younger generations are increasingly unable to identify even the trees in their backyards.
 In response, Boudreau and Hawke have provided a compendium of wild edible plants in North America.
 Foraging for Survival is a comprehensive breakdown of different plant species from bearded lichen to taro, and from all over the United States.
 There are also tips for growing local native plants in the backyard to facilitate learning and enhance table fare at home.
 Other information you'll find inside: